 Despite not being an easy tool to control, it’s definitely one of the most useful ones out there.
 It all psychological, but it hit its mark when it’s used the right way.
 Chinese consumers are influenced when their idol recommends or favours your foreign beer.
 By doing this your target audience will convinced very fast and will eventually buy your imported beer.

 Don’t forget to protect your Reputation

-Imported beers are getting increasingly more popularity in China.
-In particular the younger generation have shown an appreciation of the alcoholic drink.
+Imported beers are getting increasingly more popular in China.
+In particular, the younger generation have shown an appreciation of the alcoholic drink.
 In addition, the population of China is becoming wealthier.

 If you take everything in consideration, the Chinese beer market could be the opportunity of a lifetime for your imported beer brand.
 Today, you could be a small beer company, but tomorrow you could have many fans in China and be a real threat to the other competitors.